 Josh Sacobie (2004-08):

 As a rookie quarterback, Sacobie took over the Gee-Gees offence and never looked back.
-In his four seasons at pivot, he led the Gee-Gees to a 31-9 overall record, becoming a three-time OUA All-Star and a two-time All-Canadian.
-He won the OUA MVP in 2006, a year where he led the Gee-Gees to a Yates Cup victory.
+In his five seasons at pivot, he led the Gee-Gees to a 37-14 overall record, becoming a three-time OUA All-Star and a two-time All-Canadian.
+In 2006, he led the Gee-Gees to a Yates Cup victory, where he was named Most Outstanding Player.
+The following season, he was named the OUA Most Valuable Player.
 Sacobie has crossed over into the world of U SPORTS coaching, he was the quarterbacks coach with the Gee-Gees in 2011 and is currently the receivers coach with Carleton.
 Sacobie is also a part of New Brunswick’s Aboriginal Sport Hall of Fame’s inaugural class this year.

 Tickets to the annual Touchdown Dinner and Hall of Fame ceremony can be purchased here.